 That said, other manufacturers can catch up to HP's level of security with software add-ons like PaperCut, or with thorough employee training sessions.
 Still, always do ample research to ensure that whatever device you choose boasts an excellent reputation when it comes to security.

-Your Employees Are Well-Trained On Print Security
+4. All Employees Are Well-Trained On Print Security

 Technology is a fantastic tool.
 But even the best tools can only go so far.
 In the end, it's your people who are at the security frontlines.

 For example, how many times have you walked by a printer and seen a stack of papers sitting in the tray unaccompanied?
-Can you imagine the potential harm if those papers held confidential information—and ended up the wrong person's hands?
+Can you imagine the potential harm if those papers held confidential information—and ended up in the wrong person's hands?

 And that's just one example.
 Do all of your employees understand the importance of updating their firewalls, shredding sensitive documents, or spotting phishing scams?